The 10 Poorest States In America For 2023

 Methodology: How We Determined The Poorest States in the US

-The first thing that comes to most people’s minds when they think about determining the poorest places is to simply the poverty rate.
-That is, the number of people living below a federally established level of income for a household of a certain size.
+The first thing that comes to most people’s minds when they think about determining the poorest places is simply the poverty rate.
+That is, the number of people living below a federally established income level for a household of a specific size.

 If you’d like to see the complete list of states, from poorest to richest, scroll to the bottom of this post to see the unabridged chart.